ethereum/ethereum-org-website/src/content/developers/tutorials/all-you-can-cache/index.md

   However, that is a potentially dangerous operation.
 Imagine the following sequence of events:

   1. Noam Naive calls `encodeVal` to encode the address to which he wants to send tokens.
 That address is one of the first used on the application, so the encoded value is 0x06.
-This is a `view` function, not a transaction, so it's between Noam and the node he uses, and nobody else knows about it.
+This is a `view` function, not a transaction, so it's between Noam and the node he uses, and nobody else knows about it

   2. Owen Owner runs the cache reoredring operation.
 Very few people actually use that address, so it is now encoded as 0x201122.
 A different value, 10<sup>18</sup>, is assigned 0x06.

   3. Noam Naive sends his tokens to 0x06.
 They go to the address `0x0000000000000000000000000de0b6b3a7640000`, and since nobody knows the private key for that address, they are just stuck there.
 Noam is *not happy*.

   There are ways to solve this problem, and the related problem of transactions that are in the mempool during the cache reorder, but you must be aware of it.

+I demostrated caching here with Optimism, because I'm an Optimism employee and this is the rollup I know best.
+But it should work with any rollup that charges a lot for writing to L1, but a minimum cost for internal processing.